ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 features.

-A more fundamental point is that I often think that we don't really know how to set our goals in software development.
-Something that open source excels at is channeling the needs of its users into functioning software.
+A more fundamental point is that I often think that we don't really know how to set our goals in research software development.
+Something that open source approaches excel at is channeling the needs of its users into functioning software.
 Explicitly acknowledging the community's role in deciding the future of a software project means that the project is committed to meeting the needs of its users, which I think probably fits with many goals of funders.

 What does this all mean?
 ------------------------